-Chapter 2.
+Chapter 1.
 Planning & Program Development

 OVERVIEW

+To provide an overview, ODOT’s project delivery lifecycle is shown below.
+LPAs may not complete every step shown, as some steps are specific to projects on the state system.
+Actual steps taken will vary depending on the complexity or type of project being delivered.

+This chapter focuses on Planning and Program Development, which is the planning phase for the proposed project.
+During this phase, projects may be accepted into the STIP.

+The subsequent chapters focus on the following primary project development phases of the transportation system lifecycle:

+Project Development - In this phase, construction projects are cleared for environmental impacts, necessary permits are obtained, and design plans, specifications, schedules and estimates are completed.

+Right of Way Acquisition - There may be some overlap between the Project Development phase and the Right of Way Acquisition phase.
+After NEPA determinations are satisfied, right of way acquisition may start.

+Utilities - Coordination regarding utilities begins in the Project Development phase and continues throughout the life of the project.
+A separate utility relocation phase programmed in the STIP and federal authorization are required when the utility relocation is eligible for federal reimbursement.

+Advertisement, Bid and Award - During this phase, PS&E is approved and FHWA authorizes federal funds.
+At this point, the project can be advertised for bid.

+Construction Contract Administration - Upon completion of the prior phases, construction commences.
+Project closeout occurs in this phase.

+PROGRAM DEVELOPMENT

 Program development begins with transportation planning to explore needs at the state and local levels and identify projects for the Statewide Transportation Improvement Program (STIP).
 The STIP is a staged, multi-year, statewide capital improvement plan for transportation projects.
 The STIP is consistent with the statewide transportation plan as well as metropolitan transportation improvement programs (also known as TIPs or MTIPs).
 The STIP must be developed in cooperation with the metropolitan planning organizations (MPOs), public transit providers, and any Regional Transportation Planning Organizations (RTPO) in the state.

 Projects listed in the STIP may include state and federally funded highway and bridge construction or repairs; project development activities such as environmental review; and other non-construction projects such as public transit service improvements and capital purchases.
-The STIP also includes federal transportation projects in national parks and forests, federal lands and Indian reservation road systems, interstate highways, regional highways, and bridges, as well as many locally funded projects of statewide or regional significance, and public and active transportation projects.
+The STIP also includes federal transportation projects in national parks and forests, federal lands and Indian reservation road systems, interstate highways, state, regional and district highways, and bridges, as well as many locally funded projects of statewide or regional significance, and public and active transportation projects.

 TRANSPORTATION PLANNING